evan2304/github-tutorial/README.md

 ## Workflow & Commands
 Now that you've set up your repo, how about some commands that you will need to use when you start making changes?

-`git status`is a vital command that helps you see what changes have been made since last commit.
-If the file is red, the files has been edited since last commit.
-If the file is green, that means everything is up to date and no changes have been made since last commit.
+**`git status`** is a vital command that helps you see what changes have been made since last commit.
+If the file is red, the file has been edited since last commit.
+If everything is up to date then the message should be `Your branch is up-to-date with 'origin/master'`

+**`git add`** as mentioned earlier, it adds files to the staging area.
+Adding files to the staging area is selecting the files and the latest changes to them.

+**`git commit`** this command

 ---